Socket: function, classification and compatibility with CPU

 5/5 - (1 vote)

-Previous and next lesson in subject<< Functions, design standard and block diagrams of the mainboardNorthbridge and southbridge chipset, their location on the mainboard >>
+Previous and next lesson in subject<< Functions, design standards, and block diagram of the mainboardNorthbridge and Southbridge chipset on the mainboard >>

 Leave a Reply